Banrol - A stiff polyester canvas trim designed to stabilize and shape trouser or skirt waistbands.

-Body Canvas - Canvas is used to construct the body of a jacket.
+Body Canvas - Canvas is used to construct the body of a jacket and waistcoat.
 Available in a variety of widths, textures and weights dependent on the type of jacket being made i.e. a tropical weight canvas would be used in light weight jackets to prevent the article of clothing from being too heavy.
 Made from a mixture of wool, camel or goat hair as well as cotton and viscose.

 Brushed Cotton - A soft brushed texture cotton created using a mechanical brushing machine that processes raw material to achieve a soft raised nap.
 This makes Brushed Cotton soft to the touch and able to easily retain warmth when worn.
 Used as a pocketing or retro jacket lining.